Qatar raps Israel as Kerry seeks Arab support for talks

 The guidelines render Israeli entities operating in the occupied territories ineligible for EU grants, prizes or loans, beginning next year.

-They angered Israel's rightist government, which accused the Europeans of undermining peace talks and responded by announcing curbs on EU aid projects for many West Bank Palestinians.
+They angered Israel's rightist government, which accused the Europeans of harming Israeli-Palestinian peace efforts and responded by announcing curbs on EU aid projects for thousands of West Bank Palestinians.

 Palestinians praised the guidelines as a concrete step against settlement construction on Israeli-occupied land, which they fear will deny them a viable state.